bchimborazo/nhanes_inferential_2021_23/README.md

     - High School/GED (3): 329.72 minutes (about 5.5 hours)
     - Some College (4): 363.30 minutes (about 6.1 hours)
     - College graduate or higher (5): 405.36 minutes (about 6.8 hours)
-- Interpretation: Sedentary behavior time increases with higher education levels.
-- Conclusion: There is a highly statistically significant difference in mean sedentary behavior time across education levels.
+- Interpretation of Results and Conclusion: There is a highly statistically significant difference in mean sedentary behavior time across education levels.
 Sedentary behavior time increases with higher education levels.
 This might be because college graduates are more likely to work desk jobs which come with a sedentary work environment.